TheOdinProject/theodinproject/CONTRIBUTING.md

 ## How to Contribute

 **Simple Issues and Changes**: These don't have an overall significant impact on our repos.
-You can just open an issue or a PR in the appropriate repo rather than needing to bring it up on our Discord server.
+You can just open an issue or a PR in the appropriate repo.
 Simple issues and changes can include:

 * Typo or grammar fixes - "I noticed that this sentence in this lesson is using incorrect grammar."
 * Simple syntax errors - "This line of code is missing a closing element tag."